See photos of New York Central's Grand Central Terminal.

 Trains magazine celebrates Grand Central Terminal’s 100th anniversary in our February 2013 issue with a comprehensive look at America’s most famous railroad station, from its planning and construction a century ago, and the thwarted attempts to place a skyscraper above it in the 1960s, to the incredible restoration work completed in recent decades that has not only improved railroad operations but made the terminal one of the most-visited destinations in the United States.

-Illustrated with historic and contemporary photographs, plus charts detailing train volumes and routes, you won’t want to miss Trains magazine’s special centennial coverage of Grand Central Terminal in our February 2013 issue, on newsstands now.
+Illustrated with historic and contemporary photographs, plus charts detailing train volumes and routes, you won’t want to miss Trains magazine’s special centennial coverage of Grand Central Terminal in our February 2013 issue.

 This selection of photos provides a look back at Grand Central Terminal during the early and middle 20th century.